carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 ## Principle

 Carbon should favor designs and mechanisms that are not sensitive to context.
-Instead, we should favor explicit constructs that are not ambiguous so that they don't need context for disambiguation.
+Instead, we should favor constructs that are not ambiguous so that they don't need context for disambiguation.
 This is in service to the goal that [Carbon code is easy to read, understand, and write](/docs/project/goals.md#code-that-is-easy-to-read-understand-and-write).
 In particular, this is about prioritizing reading and understanding over